stevehodgkiss/interaction/README.md

 declaration and strict type coersion.
 ActiveModel::Validations is used for validations and Wisper for publish and subscribe events.

+## Type coercion

+Whitelisting and sanitizing untrusted input into an expected type before it enters your application is good practice.
+Input is coerced into the type specified using Virtus.
+You can expect an attribute to be either the defined type or nil.

 ## Sign up example

 Use Form objects when the input is complex or you want to bind it to a Rails